What To Pack For Greece – Packing Lists For Every Season

 Voidomatis River, North Greece, in February

-Finally, winter weather in Greece is generally mild by most people’s standards.
+Finally, winter weather in Greece is generally considered mild by most people.
 That said, we do get lots of rain and snow.
-It CAN get quite chilly, especially up north, where temperatures can drop to -20C / -4F!
+It CAN get quite chilly, especially up in North Greece, where temperatures can drop to -20C / -4F!

-Let’s start with what to wear in Greece during the most popular time – summer.
+Let’s start with what to wear in Greece during summer, which is the most popular time to visit.

 When it comes to packing for Greece in summer, things are fairly straightforward.
 Hat, sunglasses, swimsuit, a few lightweight clothes, walking shoes, beach bag, and you’re done!